Updated on July 20, 2022

 UiPath was founded in 2005, as “DeskOver,” a company that focused on software outsourcing, building automation libraries and software development kits.
-In 2012 it shifted toward RPA, building out a platform for the automations it made.
+In 2012 the company shifted toward RPA, building out a platform for the automations it made.
 This platform focused on training and orchestrating automation, i.e. software robots.
 Since 2013 the company has experienced near exponential growth.
-Valued at over $7 Billion, the company is now recognized as one of the leaders in the field of Robotic Process Automation.
+Now valued as a multi-billion dollar company, UiPath is recognized as one of the leaders in the field of Robotic Process Automation.

 Summary of RPA Comparison